eBay taps computer vision to transform online shopping

 Join executive leaders at the AI at the Edge & IoT Summit.
 Watch now!

-When eBay rolled out image-based search for shoppers nearly four years ago, it was an early pioneer of using computer vision technology in e-commerce.
-The company has learned many lessons since then, and it’s now working on bringing the innovation to eBay sellers.
+When eBay rolled out image-based search for shoppers nearly four years ago, the company was among the first to deploy computer vision technology in ecommerce.
+The company has learned many lessons since then, and it’s now working on bringing that innovation to eBay sellers.

 In a conversation at VentureBeat’s Transform 2021 virtual conference, eBay’s new chief AI officer, Nitzan Mekel-Bobrov, shared some insights with Maribel Lopez, founder and principal analyst at Lopez Research.
 Mekel-Bobrov discussed the challenges of developing image-based search technology, the essential elements of any AI strategy, and what’s next in computer vision.